voxpupuli/puppet-icingaweb2/README.md

 }
 ```

+**Info:** If you are using the [Icinga 2](https://github.com/icinga/puppet-icinga2) Puppet module on the same server,
+make sure to disable the repository management for one of the modules!

 If you want to manage the version of Icinga Web 2, you have to disable the package management of this module and handle
 packages in your own Puppet code.